 A5.106.5.1 Designated parking for fuel-efficient vehicles.
 Provide designated parking for any combination of low-emitting, fuel-efficient and carpool/van pool vehicles as shown in Table A5.106.5.1.1 or A5.106.5.1.2.

-[DSA-SS] Provide 10 percent of total designated parking spaces for any combination of low-emitting, fuel-efficient and carpool/van pool vehicles as follows:
+A5.106.5.1.1 Tier 1.
+Ten percent of total spaces.
+[BSC] Provide 10 percent of total designated parking spaces for any combination of low-emitting, fuel-efficient and carpool/van pool vehicles as follows: